ilya-markevich/node-validator/README.md

 * `propertyPath [String]`: path to property in validation object ([lodash.get](https://lodash.com/docs/4.17.4#get) is used to resolve a value)

 ### `validatorInstance.hasErrors()`
-Return `true` if validator has any errors.
-In other case return `false`.
+Return `true` if validator has errors.
+In the other case return `false`.

 ### `validatorInstance.getErrors()`
 Return all validation errors.